ianloic/unladen-swallow/Doc/using/cmdline.rst

 .. cmdoption:: -j <arg>

-   Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code.
+   Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code. ``-j always`` forces machine code compilation for all functions defined.
 The default is ``-j whenhot``, which optimizes hot functions only once, but optimizes the function as much as possible.
 See also :envvar:`PYTHONJITCONTROL`.

-.. cmdoption:: -L <arg>

-   Run all Python code through the LLVM JIT compiler, optimized to level ``<arg>``, which must be ``0``, ``1``, or ``2``.
-By default, we run most code through the bytecode interpreter and only compile hot code to a dynamically-chosen optimization level.
-See also :envvar:`PYTHONLLVMEVERYTHING`.

 .. cmdoption:: -O <arg>